menu

 Living in Hartford

 Hartford is a larger medium-sized city located in the state of Connecticut.
-With a population of 120,576 people and 41 constituent neighborhoods, Hartford is the fourth largest community in Connecticut.
-Much of the housing stock in Hartford was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 120,686 people and 41 associated neighborhoods, Hartford is the fourth largest community in Connecticut.
+Hartford has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Also of interest is that Hartford has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in Hartford with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.66% of adults in Hartford have a bachelor's degree or advanced degree.
+In terms of college education, Hartford is nearly on par with the US average for all cities of 21.84%: 17.49% of adults 25 and older in Hartford have a bachelor's degree or advanced degree.

 Hartford is an extremely ethnically-diverse city.
 The people who call Hartford home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Hartford, accounting for 45.45% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Hartford, accounting for 46.11% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Hartford residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Hartford include Jamaican, Italian, Irish, English, and African.
+Important ancestries of people in Hartford include Jamaican, Italian, Irish, African, and English.

 The most common language spoken in Hartford is English.
 Other important languages spoken here include Spanish and African languages.